-- · [Green] When the system operating conditions are satisfied. - [White] The system operating conditions are not satisfied. - [Yellow] When there is a malfunction with the lane keeping assist system.
+- [Green] When the system operating conditions are satisfied. - [White] The system operating conditions are not satisfied. - [Yellow] When there is a malfunction with the lane keeping assist system.

-In this case, have your vehicle inspected by an authorized retailer of Genesis Branded products.
+If this occurs, have your vehicle inspected by an authorized HYUNDAI dealer.

-For more details, refer to "Lane Keeping_Assist (LKA) system" in chapter 5.
+For more details, refer to "Lane Keeping Assist (LKA) system" in chapter 5.
+This warning light illuminates:

-- When you press the Engine Start/ Stop Button to the ON position. - It illuminates for approximately 3 seconds and then goes off. - · When there is a malfunction with the AFS.
+- When you set the ignition switch or the Engine Start/Stop button to the ON position. - When there is a malfunction with the LED headlight.